Communities developing resources and competencies for using their languages

 Kenneth L. Pike receives a PhD in linguistics from the University of Michigan.

-Dr. Pike would go on to become the first SIL President, serving for thirty-seven years (1942-1979) and then as President Emeritus from 1979 until his death in 2000.
-He became internationally known as a linguist, not only for his personal work, but also for stimulating thousands of other researchers.
-Pike authored many books and articles, taught in universities, and held workshops all over the world.
+Dr. Pike becomes the first SIL President, serving for thirty-seven years (1942-1979).
+He then serves as President Emeritus from 1979 until his death in 2000.
+An internationally known linguist, Pike stimulated thousands of other researchers.
+He authored many books and articles, taught in universities, and held workshops all over the world.

-Townsend's concept of SIL as non-sectarian organization is put into writing and established as official policy.
+Townsend's concept of SIL as a non-sectarian organization is put into writing and becomes official policy.

 SIL begins language development partnership with the Navajo people of the USA.